joshglenn/react-native-wiki/Breaking-Changes.md

 - Who does this affect: Any product developer
 - **How to migrate (shown by `react-native upgrade`)**: ?
 - Why make this breaking change: Some layouts were broken due to having views below the ScrollView.
+- Severity (people affected x amount of work for them): ?

 ---